Unknown Pleasures: Legacy

 Retrospective critical writing on the album has been virtually unanimous in its praise.
 In 1994, Jon Savage described the music as "a definitive Northern Gothic statement: guilt-ridden, romantic, claustrophobic".
 Analysing Curtis's work, music journalist Richard Cook remarked in 1983: "sex has disappeared from these unknown pleasures; it is an aftermath of passion where everything's (perhaps) lost".
 Stuart Maconie of Select deemed Unknown Pleasures "music without a past or a future but with the muscularity of all great rock" and "one of the greatest first albums ever."

 Ned Raggett, reviewing the album for AllMusic, described Unknown Pleasures as "All visceral, all emotional, all theatrical, all perfect—one of the best albums ever."
 Robert Christgau said that it was Curtis's "passionate gravity that makes the clumsy, disquieting music so convincing".
 Colin Larkin called the music "distinctive and disturbing" in his Encyclopedia of Popular Music (2011), while highlighting "She's Lost Control", where Curtis was "at his most manically arresting".
 In relation to the remastered re-released album in 2007, the British music magazine NME described the album as "simply one of the best records ever made, and is still powerful enough to floor you 28 years on".

-In 2000 it was voted number 249 in Colin Larkin's All Time Top 1000 Albums.
+In 2000, it was voted number 249 in Colin Larkin's All Time Top 1000 Albums.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-Peter Hook and The Light have played the Unknown Pleasures album in its entirety on several of their concert tours, and have recorded and released live albums of some of their gigs.
+Peter Hook & the Light have played the Unknown Pleasures album in its entirety on several of their concert tours, and have recorded and released live albums of some of their gigs.
 Hook also named one of his books Unknown Pleasures: Inside Joy Division in 2012.

+In 2016, Paste Magazine named the album as the fifth-best post-punk album of all time.
+Staff writer Tyler Kane wrote: "There might not have been a better band to usher in the '80s than Joy Division, a forward-thinking group of English rockers whose sum was more than its individual parts. [...]
+It's hard to think of another debut in the decade that took as many chances and was as self-assured as Unknown Pleasures."